-There are many great drones to take your GoPro camera into the sky, as there were many before even the GoPro Karma hit the scene.
+There are a few good drones to take your GoPro camera into the sky, most of which were around before the GoPro Karma hit the scene.
 The action camera that seems to be able to do it all goes airborne in this list of best GoPro drones.

 We are excited to see the GoPro Karma returning to store shelves, but here are the drones we would have recommended had Karma not returned.